Vaishali-ajmera/Community-Forum/README.md

-# Community Forum App (MERN Stack)
+# Community Forum App- Insight Hub (MERN Stack)

 ![Community Forum App](images/c-f-ss.png)
 <!-- Replace "link-to-image.png" with the actual URL of the app's screenshot -->

-This is a Community Forum web application built using the MERN stack (MongoDB, Express, React, Node.js).
+Insight Hub is a Community Forum web application built using the MERN stack (MongoDB, Express, React, Node.js).
 The app allows users to post questions, provide answers, and engage in discussions on various topics.
 Additionally, authentication is handled using Google Firebase.

 ## Live Demo

-Check out the live demo of the app hosted on Firebase: [Community Forum App](https://community-forum-24d4b.web.app/)
+Check out the live demo of the app hosted on Firebase: [Insight Hub](https://community-forum-24d4b.web.app/)

 ## Features